You have a groundbreaking idea. You’re probably wondering whether it’s going to be a hit.

 For instance, according to the "These are the highest paying developer skills and occupations" research by Kristen Felicetti published on Monster.com, full-stack developers in the US who work with Redis and React earn an average of $105,000, while those who work with the Spark computer framework and Scala language bring in an average of $125,000.

 Employment status affects salary ranges, too.
-The same Monster.com study shares that full-time developers make an average of $98,949, compared to self-employed developers, who make an average of $82,293.
+The same Monster.com study shares that full-time developers make an average of $98,949, compared to self-employed developers with an average of $82,293.

-It may be that brownfield software development will be more expensive because we have to start with an audit, a thorough check of the code, and verification of what is in the grass.
-It may turn out to be a more difficult option.
-However, if the changes are not too significant, it may turn out to be the right one.
+It may be that brownfield software development will be more expensive.
+We have to start with an audit, a thorough check of the code, and verification of what’s in the grass.
+So it may turn out to be a more challenging option.
+Yet, if the changes aren't too significant, it may turn out to be the right one.

-While we can usually develop a greenfield MVP between $40,000-12,000, we happened to make a brownfield from $20,000.
-We always try to check what needs to be done meticulously and why and verify which solution will be better not for us but for the client.
+While we can usually develop a greenfield MVP between $40,000-120,000, we happened to make a brownfield from $20,000.
+We always try to check what needs to be done meticulously and verify which solution will be better.
+Not for us, but for the client.

-Many modern software products give development partners access to their code, documentation, or publicly released API that allows other software to integrate with their platform.
-In these cases, integrations can be managed, and the risks can be predicted and understood prior to launch.
+Many modern software products give development partners access to their code, documentation, or publicly released API.
+It allows other software to integrate with their platform.
+In these cases, integrations can be managed, and the risks can be predicted and understood before launch.

-If these connections are unavailable, however, or the partner company is not cooperating, then these integrations may not even be possible, and the effort spent investigating it may be better used elsewhere.
+If these connections are unavailable, however, or the partner company isn’t cooperating, then these integrations may not even be possible, and the effort spent investigating it may be better used elsewhere.